tardisx/discord-auto-upload/README.md

 `--username <username>` - an arbitrary string to show as the bot's username in the channel.

+`--no-watermark` - don't watermark images with a reference to this tool.

 `--help` - show command line help.

 `--version` - show the version.